9130731041/Stepin_Scientific-Calculator/1_Requirements/Readme.md

 Introduction

+* A Calculator is a small electronic device used to perform various arithmetic operations like addition, subtraction, multiplication, division, percentage, etc. It makes our         calculations easier and faster.
+It is a portable device that can use anywhere to perform simple mathematical operations.
+We use a scientific or sophisticated calculator in some   situations, where we need to solve complex calculations like trigonometry functions, exponential operators, degrees, radians, log functions, hyperbolic functions etc. Let's       discuss the various ways to create a calculator program in the C language .
 * Scientific calculator are use to calculate exponents, log, natural log (ln), modulus functions and basic arithmetic calculations.
 * It is use to Calculate problems in science, engineering, and mathematics.
+*

 SWOT Analysis